TiylerGratz/portfolio/index.md

 <img src="assets/portrait.jpg" alt="Portrait Image" width="30%" height="auto">

-Results-driven Computer Science graduate with a minor in Applied Statistics and Game Design, graduating with Dean’s List honors from the University of St. Thomas in just three years.
+Results-driven Computer Science graduate with a minor in Applied Statistics and Game Design, graduated with Dean’s List honors from the University of St. Thomas in just three years.
 Performed on a robotics team in a high-pressure 3-day robot-building challenge, demonstrating exceptional time management, creativity, and complex problem-solving under tight deadlines.